Top Data Engineering Managed Services for 2026

 Staff augmentation

-Staff augmentation is not managed service.
+Staff augmentation is not a managed service.
 It’s rented labor.
 That distinction matters.

 Use augmentation when you know the architecture, already have engineering management in place, and need targeted skills such as Spark optimization, dbt refactoring, or BigQuery migration support.
 Don’t use it when you need a partner to own service levels or platform outcomes.
 Augmented engineers follow your lead.
 If your internal operating model is weak, augmentation amplifies the weakness.